andrykonchin/andrykonchin.github.io/_posts/2019-12-25-deadlock-in-rspec-en.markdown

 end
 ```

-Command `--bisect` will hang out every time.
+Every time the --bisect command is run with the code snippet mentioned above, RSpec will hang out.

-The way RSpec runs specs in a child process and passing results back to
-a parent process looks roughtly this way:
+A rough outline of how RSpec runs specs in a child process and passes results back to a parent process is as follows:

 ```ruby
 @read_io, @write_io = IO.pipe